 Armed Forces personnel are rolling out a COVID-19 mass vaccination programme, alongside the NHS, as well as administering injections themselves.

-There are 90 personnel in Wales supporting the operation of vaccine centres – 14 of whom are already supporting the administering of injections, and 88 Royal Scots Dragoon Guards troops building vaccine sites.
+There has been 90 personnel in Wales supporting the operation of vaccine centres – including some supporting the administering of injections, and 88 Royal Scots Dragoon Guards troops building vaccine sites.

 Prime Minister Boris Johnson has said the Armed Forces would be using "battle preparation techniques" to keep up the pace of the COVID-19 vaccine rollout.

-The British Army officer responsible for coordinating the military's support to the coronavirus vaccination programme said the logistical task has been "unparalleled in its scale and complexity".
+The British Army officer responsible for coordinating the military's support to the coronavirus vaccination programme said earlier this month the logistical task has been "unparalleled in its scale and complexity".

 Brigadier Phil Prosser, Commander of Military Support to the Vaccine Delivery Programme, added his team is "embedded" with the NHS.

 He said his "day job" is to deliver combat supplies to UK forces in time of war, adding: "My team are used to complexity and building supply chains at speed in the most arduous and challenging conditions."